Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 ![](img/2_gen.png)

 - In the Message Auto Generation window that appears, next to the Input Package Path, click `Browse Package…` and navigate to the niryo_moveit directory, e.g. `~/catkin_ws/src/niryo_moveit/`.
-Select the `msg` folder, and then click `GENERATE!` If this is successful, 3 new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/msg` directory: NiryoMoveitJoints, NiryoTrajectory, and RobotTrajectory.
+Select the `msg` folder, and then click `GENERATE!` A window will appear to notify that the Code Generation is Complete.
+If this is successful, 3 new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/msg` directory: NiryoMoveitJoints, NiryoTrajectory, and RobotTrajectory.

    > [PLACEHOLDER]: explain what's happening in message generation?